Exiv2/exiv2/tests/doc.md

   cases. `setUpClass()` is used by `system_tests.Case` to store the variables for expansion.

-- Keep in mind that the variable expansion uses Python's `format()` function.
-This can make it more cumbersome to include formatted strings into variables like `commands` which will likely contain other variables from the test suite.
-E.g.: `commands = ["{binary} {:s}".format(f) for f in files]` will not work as `format()` will expect a value for binary.
-This can be worked around using either the old Python formatting via `%` or by formatting first and then concatenating the problematic parts.

 ## Running the test suite

-The test suite is written for Python 3 but is in principle also compatible with Python 2, albeit it is not regularly tested, so its functionality is not guaranteed with Python 2.
+The test suite is written for Python 3 and is not compatible with Python 2, thus it must be run with `python3` and not with `python` (which is usually an alias for Python 2).

 Then navigate to the `tests/` subdirectory and run:
 ``` shell